djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 ### 4.4 The Discrete Fourier Transform (DFT) of One Variable

-\ind The Fourier(DTFT) of a sampled function $f_n$ is  continuous and infinitely periodic with period $1/\Delta T$, all we need to characterize is one period, and sampling one period is the basis for the DFT.
+$\quad\quad$ The Fourier(DTFT) of a sampled function $f_n$ is  continuous and infinitely periodic with period $1/\Delta T$, all we need to characterize is one period, and sampling one period is the basis for the DFT.
 $$
 F_m=\sum\limits^{M-1}_{n=0}f_ne^{-j2\pi mn/M}\quad m=0,1,2,...,M-1
 \\f_n=\dfrac{1}{M}\sum\limits^{M-1}_{m=0}F_m e^{j2\pi mn/M}\quad n=0,1,2,...,M-1